chirkov86/JS-refcards/README.md

 Arrow functions do not have their own `this`.
 Instead they share a surrounding's `this`.

-This is useful for writing methods that refer to object's properties.
+This is useful when it is necessary to preserve the value of `this`, e.g. for writing methods that refer to object's properties.

 ```javascript
 // ES5